 B Electricity: Overhead service from the east to consumer unit in the vestry and updated distribution board.
 Goes onwards to the hall into the kitchen where there is a submain.
-Last test 2011.
+Last test c 2017.

 Recommendation: Arrange for a test this year and carry out the recommendations of the test report.
+Include the electric heaters in the test.

-B Lighting: The hall lighting circuit was renewed in circa 2011 and the church was also rewired with new light fittings.
-Last test 2011.
+Lighting: The hall lighting circuit was renewed in circa 2011 and the church was also rewired with new light fittings.
+Last test c.
+2017.